hydrology-tep/documentation/source/quick-start-manual/qsm3.rst

 The Geobrowser
 ==============

 Once you have accessed your thematic application of interest the Geobrowser opens.
-The geobrowser for the Small Water Bodies Mapping for Red River is shown in Figure 1.
+The geobrowser for the Water Quality for Red River is shown in Figure 1.
 Within the Geobrowser you are -amongst others- able to search and collect data, process data, reproduce results, and share data and results with your community, other HTEP users or even with visitors.

 .. figure:: includes/qsm3-f1.png
 	:align: center
 	:width: 80%
 	:figclass: img-container-border

-	Figure 1: The Geobrowser of SWBM for Red River Application (1)
+	Figure 1: The Geobrowser of WQ for Red River Application (1)

 Search and collect data
 ~~~~~~~~~~~~~~~~~~~~~~~